 Every stage of the packing chain should be examined, as planning and preparation are better than falling short of your customer’s expectations.
 Analysists should consider the following points.

 It is vital for any business, to regularly re-examine how an item is packed and whether it is still the most efficient way.
 If there is any part of the process that slows the completion of the packaging, consideration should be taken to implement a way of speeding the process up.
-For example, if you are hand wrapping your items, an alternative may be to use shrink wrapping machinery instead.
+For example, if you are hand wrapping your items, an alternative may be to use modern and efficient shrink wrapping machinery instead.
 This would enable more items to be packaged, in much less time.

 A frequent problem for businesses is space within their warehouse or packaging station.
 Before the festive spending begins and your business is put under pressure, tidy the space you will be packaging in and ensure all the tools and materials you will need are to hand and placed somewhere they can always be found.